Skip to content

 Program Overview

-The Registered Nurse Diagnosing and Prescribing certificate program is designed for registered nurses (RNs) seeking to advance their knowledge and practice in diagnosing and prescription writing.
-This certification guides learners through the theory of prescribing certain medications as set out by the College of Nurses of Ontario (CNO), types of patient assessments and follow ups.
+The Registered Nurse Diagnosing and Prescribing certificate program is designed for registered nurses (RNs) seeking to advance their knowledge and scope of practice in patient diagnostics and prescription writing.
+This certification guides learners through the theory of prescribing specific certain medications, patient assessments and follow-ups as set out by the College of Nurses of Ontario (CNO).
+From December 2025 through the end of March 2026, this program is fully funded by the Ontario Ministry of Health and at no cost to learners.

-Upon successful completion of the theory courses, students will proceed to the clinical placement, which consists of 150 hours over 6 to 12 weeks.
+Upon successful completion of the two theoretical courses, students will proceed to the 8-hour, instructor-led In-Person Simulation.

 Academic Partnership

-As of December 2023, the new Registered Nurse Diagnosing & Prescribing at Humber College is approved by the College of Nurses of Ontario (www.cno.org).
-RNs who successfully complete Council approved RN-prescribing education will have information added to their registrant profile on CNO’s public Register, Find a Nurse, to communicate their authority to prescribe medications and communicate diagnoses for the purpose of prescribing specified in regulation.
+As of December 2023, the new Registered Nurse Diagnosing & Prescribing at Humber Polytechnic is approved by the College of Nurses of Ontario (CNO).
+RNs who successfully complete Council approved RN-prescribing education will have this information added to their registrant profile on CNO’s public Registration, Find a Nurse, to communicate their authority to prescribe medications and communicate diagnoses for the purpose of prescribing specified in the RN Prescribing Drug List.

 Admission Requirements